tanushreebanerjee/cos514_final_project/README.md

-# Counterfactual Analysis for Spoken Dialog Summarization Tasks
+# Counterfactual Analysis for Spoken Dialog Summarization

 COS514 Final Project, Fall 2023, Princeton University
 Authors: Tanushree Banerjee, Kiyosu Maeda
 Instructor: Prof. Sanjeev Arora

-## Overview

 This project aims to analyze the impact of speaker diarization and speech recognition errors on the quality of text summarization in spoken dialogs.
 By injecting artificial errors into transcripts and leveraging large language models (LLMs), we aim to understand how errors in upstream tasks affect downstream summarization tasks.